 Upon returning to school, students are required to bring in an excuse note signed by the parent/guardian including the dates of and the reason for the absence.
-All excuses should be sent to the Attendance Secretary or to the 1st period teacher.
+All excuses should be sent to the Attendance Secretary or to the homeroom teacher.
 If such an excuse is not presented within three (3) days, the absence will be considered unlawful, and the student and parent/guardian may be subject to all penalties specified in Section 1333 of the Pennsylvania School Code.

-Any student arriving between 9:00 AM or leaving before 2:00 PM shall be marked one-half day absent.
+Any student arriving between 9:45 A.M. or leaving before 1:45 P.M. shall be marked one-half day absent.

-Students who are not in attendance on a school day or who have a tardy that has not been excused by the principal or assistant principal are not eligible to participate in extra-curricular activities on that day which includes sports, activities and dances.
+Students who are not in attendance on a school day or who have a tardy that has not been excused by the principal or assistant principal are not eligible to participate in extra curricular activities on that day which includes sports, activities, and dances.